On the Nāga

 “Udāyin, it’s on seeing an elephant blessed with a large, massive body that that people say, ‘A nāga!
 What a nāga!’
 It’s on seeing a horse blessed with a large, massive body, a bull blessed with a large, massive body, a serpent blessed with a large, massive body, a tree blessed with a large, massive body, a human being blessed with a large, massive body that people say, ‘A nāga!
 What a nāga!’

-“But, Udāyin, whoever in this world—with its devas, Māras, & Brahmās, its people with their contemplatives & brahmans, their royalty & commonfolk—does no misdeed1 in body, speech, or mind: That’s whom I call a nāga.”
+“But, Udāyin, whoever in this world with its devas, Māras, & Brahmās, in this generation with its contemplatives & brahmans, its royalty & commonfolk—does no misdeed1 in body, speech, or mind: That’s whom I call a nāga.”

 “Amazing, lord!
 Astounding!
-How that was well-said by the Blessed One: ‘But, Udāyin, whoever in this world—with its devas, Māras, & Brahmās, its people with their contemplatives & brahmans, their royalty & commonfolk—does no misdeed in body, speech, or mind: That’s whom I call a nāga.’
-And I will rejoice, lord, in what was well-said by the Blessed One with these verses:
+How that was well-said by the Blessed One: ‘But, Udāyin, whoever in this world with its devas, Māras, & Brahmās, in this generation with its contemplatives & brahmans, its royalty & commonfolk, does no misdeed in body, speech, or mind: That’s whom I call a nāga.’
+And with these verses, lord, I will rejoice in what was well-said by the Blessed One:

 A human being, self-awakened,